mwgabby-li/Mab/ReadMe.md

   * `while`/`otherwise` loop.
     * If the loop condition fails immediately, the `otherwise` clause is executed.
 * `goto`.
+* Way of returning nothing, for functions that have no return type.
 * Offset-based array indexing syntax, for people who, when asked to count three apples, would say "Zero, one, two.
 Three apples!"
   * Maybe `array+[0][0]`, `array+[1][1]` as equivalent to `array[1][1]` and `array[2][2]`?